lithoformer/Shannonentropy/README.md

     0.0040

-sample usage2 : i want to estimate the probability of similarity between two random oligo sequences of length 29,881 (the published size of the COVID-19 genome)
+sample usage 2 : i want to estimate the probability of similarity between two random oligo sequences of length 29,881 (the published size of the COVID-19 genome)

 https://journals.asm.org/doi/10.1128/MRA.00169-20#:~:text=The%20final%20genome%20of%20sequenced,and%209%2C574%20(32.12%25)%20thymines